 Cultural studies has a strong British tradition, emerging in the mid-twentieth century as a revolutionary but often controversial field of study.
-Early works such as Hoggart’s The Uses of Literacy were pioneering for their recognition of the social and cultural significance of the working classes.
+Early work such as Hoggart’s The Uses of Literacy was ground-breaking for their recognition of the social and cultural significance of the working classes.
 The legacy of the Marxist roots is apparent today in its focus on people, power, and the inequalities between them, which has had a powerful effect in re-framing how we understand society past and present.